vishwaksen21/signaction/README.md

 Notes / Limitations

 - The NLP “gloss” rules are a baseline and **not a full sign-language translation model**.
-- For production-quality translation, replace `signaction/nlp.py` + `signaction/translate.py` with a learned model and a curated dataset.
+- For production-quality translation, replace `signaction/nlp.py` + `signaction/translate.py` with a learned model and a curated dataset